patterninc/python-shared-requirements/README.md

 ## About
-Curated requirements files for installing Python packages across multiple repos.

-Managed by Philip Huebner.
+A collection of requirements files for installing Python packages, curated by Philip Huebner.

 > [!IMPORTANT]
 > I never update a requirements file once it is released.